yuvarajj-dev/Yuvaraj.dev_Portfolio/README.md

 - **JavaScript**: Programming language for adding interactivity and functionality.
 - **HTML**: Markup language for structuring web pages.
 - **CSS**: Styling language for enhancing the appearance of web pages.

-🎨 Animation Frameworks
-My portfolio incorporates various animation frameworks to create engaging and interactive user experiences.
-These frameworks include:

-GSAP (GreenSock Animation Platform): Utilized for complex animations and transitions throughout the portfolio.
-GSAP offers powerful capabilities for creating smooth, high-performance animations.

-Swiper: Integrated for creating interactive sliders and carousels.
-Swiper provides a versatile solution for showcasing content in a dynamic and visually appealing manner.

-Anime.js: Leveraged for adding dynamic animations to specific elements.
-Anime.js offers flexibility and ease of use for creating customized animations with JavaScript.

-CSS Animations: Additionally, I've implemented CSS animations to enhance various aspects of the portfolio.
-CSS animations allow for lightweight and seamless animations directly within the browser.

-💫 Bold Integration
-These animation frameworks play a significant role in enhancing the overall user experience of my portfolio.
-From subtle transitions to eye-catching effects, animations are strategically utilized to captivate visitors and highlight key elements of the portfolio.

 ## 🛠️ Installation